buildwithaura/aura-legacy/README.md

       rvm gemset import

 * **Configuring a database** (optional)
-  To configure the database, create the file `config/database.rb`.
-You can use `database.defaults.rb` as a guide; edit it to your needs.
-Do this before `rake setup`.
+  Aura uses sqlite by default.
+If you'd want it to connect to another SQL database, create the file `config/database.rb`.
+You can use `database.defaults.rb` as a guide; edit it as you see fit.
+Do this before setting up.

 ## Deploying to other hosts